Pope Pius VII: Cultural innovations

 Pius VII was a man of culture and attempted to reinvigorate Rome with archaeological excavations in Ostia which revealed ruins and icons from ancient times.
 He also had walls and other buildings rebuilt and restored the Arch of Titus.
 He ordered the construction of fountains and piazzas and erected the obelisk on the Pincian Hill.

 The pope also made sure Rome was a place for artists and the leading artists of the time like Antonio Canova and Peter von Cornelius.
 He also enriched the Vatican Library with numerous manuscripts and books.
 It was Pius VII who adopted the yellow and white flag of the Holy See as a response to the Napoleonic invasion of 1809.

 Canonizations and beatifications

-Throughout his pontificate, Pius VII canonized a total of five saints.
-On 24 May 1807, Pius VII canonized Angela Merici, Benedict the Moor, Colette Boylet, Francis Caracciolo and Hyacintha Mariscotti.
-He beatified a total of 27 individuals including Joseph Oriol, Berardo dei Marsi, Giuseppe Maria Tomasi and Crispin of Viterbo.
+Throughout his pontificate, Pius VII canonized five saints: Angela Merici, Benedict the Moor, Colette Boylet, Francis Caracciolo and Hyacintha Mariscotti.
+Furthermore, he beatified 27 individuals including Joseph Oriol, Berardo dei Marsi, Giuseppe Maria Tomasi and Crispin of Viterbo.